trksprkz/therapistPage/README.md

-# therapistPage
+# Therapist Page
-Project for a client, wanting Web design, and practitioner page created for their therapy services.
+Project for a client, wanting Web Design, and practitioner page created for their therapy services.
+Fully responsive, and functional